 Though loosely based on the original short story from Arabian Nights, many plot elements are created just for the film, such as Jafar's desire for Jasmine, framing Aladdin for a crime and having him imprisoned, Aladdin meeting another prisoner (actually Jafar) who helps break him out of prison and tells him of a hidden treasure, Aladdin using the treasure (the lamp) to falsely portray himself as a prince, and to take revenge on Jafar.
 These plot elements are all quite similar to the plot of Alexandre Dumas's novel The Count of Monte Cristo.
 Appropriately, the novel itself makes reference to the Arabian Nights several times, like when the treasure of Monte Cristo is compared to that of Ali Baba, the cave in which it is hidden is compared to the one in Aladdin, and the protagonist, Edmond Dantes, calls himself Sinbad the Sailor at one point.
 See more »

 When Jafar is holding the Sultan and Jasmine captive, Jasmine is wearing a gold band round one arm.
 As Jafar pushes her to the floor, it has switched to the other.
 See more »

 Ahh!
 Salaam and good evening to you, worthy friend.
 Please, please, come closer.

 There.
 Welcome to Agrabah.

 See more »

-The original 1992 theatrical release contained the line, "Good tiger, take off and go," which was spoken by Aladdin when Raja is growling at him.
-However, after the film was released on home video, many began to speculate that the line was actually, "Good teenagers take off their clothes," meant as a subliminal message.
-In the 2004 Platinum Edition release, this line was edited out due to controversy.
-It has been added back in the 2015 Diamond Edition release.
+The original 1992 theatrical release contained the line "Good tiger, take off and go", which was spoken by Aladdin when Rajah is growling at him.
+However, after the film was released on home video, many began to speculate that the line was actually "Good teenagers take off their clothes", meant as a subliminal message.
+In the 2004 Platinum Edition release, this line was censored due to controversy.
+It has since been added back in the 2015 Diamond Edition release.
 See more »

 Was this review helpful to you?